 A lot of studies have been done on what the optimal safe withdrawal rate should be.
 This is done by going back in time and applying the safe withdrawal rates to certain portfolios over time to see whether you can safely withdraw 4% of your net worth without ever running out of money.

-The magic answer to the safe withdrawal rate is approximately 4%, although very conservative people argue 3%, whereas people that are a bit more risk averse suggest 5%.
+The magic answer to the safe withdrawal rate is approximately 4%, although very conservative people argue 3%, whereas people that are a bit more risk tolerant suggest 5% (or perhaps even higher).

 Nonetheless, there are many good arguments for using a 4% safe withdrawal rate and it is still considered relatively conservative.
 Furthermore, a study named the ‘Trinity Study’ from 1998 suggests a “4% safe withdrawal rate rule-of-thumb”, and this has recently been confirmed by other researchers as well.